 A Professional Treatment Team

-The Castlewood Treatment Team is made up of caring and compassionate professionals that all work together to see that each client’s needs are met.
-Our licensed health care team is made up of nurses, dieticians, psychiatrists, and therapists.
+The Castlewood Treatment Team is made up of caring and compassionate professionals that all work together to see that each client's needs are met.
+Our licensed health care team is made up of nurses, dietitians, psychiatrists, and therapists.
 We also enlist the help of family and loved ones during the recovery process.

-Our nurses stay with clients every step of the way, providing medical support and treatment, and monitoring individuals’ progress.
-The registered dieticians work closely with clients to educate, support, and provide guidance in their journey to a healthy life.
+Our nurses stay with clients every step of the way, providing medical support and treatment, and monitoring individuals' progress.
+The registered dietitians work closely with clients to educate, support, and provide guidance in their journey to a healthy life.

 The psychiatrists at Castlewood provide medical management when necessary and work with the rest of the team to ensure the mental health needs of clients are addressed.
 Castlewood's therapists help carry out the treatment plan, working in connection with psychiatrists and other staff to encourage complete wellness.

 Finally, the family and loved ones of our clients are part of our treatment plan.
 Individuals who enter our program with the support of a loving family behind them are more likely to succeed in recovery.
 We provide many opportunities for families to interact with one another and we provide family education and counseling to help loved ones become a positive source of support for the individual.

 Exposure and Response Prevention